OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Does Evernote Serve Ads?

 Our business model is to make the Service so valuable that our users will want to subscribe for a Paid Service.
 However, we may display advertisements and promotions on or in connection with the Service, some of which may be paid for by third parties.
 For more information, please see our Privacy Policy and Cookie Information page.
 Inasmuch as some advertising or other messaging content we provide will be based upon information provided by third parties, we shall not be responsible or liable for any loss or damage of any sort incurred by you as a result of any advertisements or other messages.
 Furthermore, your interactions with advertisers found on or through the Service, including, without limitation, all reliance upon advertising, all commercial transactions and legal obligations associated therewith, are solely between you and such advertisers.

 What Else Do I Need to Know?
-Third-Party Links, Content and Programming.
+THIRD-PARTY LINKS, CONTENT AND PROGRAMMING.

 We may include or recommend third party resources, materials and developers and/or links to third party websites, content and applications as part of, or in connection with, the Service.
 We may have little or no control over such sites or developers and, accordingly, you acknowledge and agree that (i) we are not responsible for the availability of such external sites, content or applications. (ii) we are not responsible or liable for any content or other materials or performance available from such sites or applications and (iii) we shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, materials or applications.

-Indemnity.
+INDEMNITY.

 You agree to indemnify and hold Evernote, its subsidiaries, affiliates, officers, agents, employees, advertisers, Service Providers and other partners harmless from and against any and all claims, liabilities, damages (actual and consequential), losses and expenses (including legal and other professional fees) arising from or in any way related to any third party claims relating to your use of any of the Service, any violation of these Terms of Service or any other actions connected with your use of the Service (including all actions taken under your account).
 In the event of such claim, we will endeavor to provide notice of the claim, suit or action to the contact information we have for the account, provided that any failure to deliver such notice to you shall not eliminate or reduce your indemnification obligation hereunder.

-Limitation of Liability.
+LIMITATION OF LIABILITY.

 To the maximum extent permitted by law, the Service Is Available “As Is.”
 YOU EXPRESSLY UNDERSTAND AND AGREE THAT: